Are there Low-Cost or Free Summer Programs for High School Students?

 Manhattan offers a summer program that is designed to help students learn about engineering.
 Through the program, students become more familiar with different facets of engineering.
 In particular, students gain insight into the varying disciplines within the engineering field (e.g. civil, mechanical, electrical).

-During the program, student can participate in a variety of activities to enhance their knowledge of the engineering field.
+During the program, students can participate in a variety of activities to enhance their knowledge of the engineering field.
 For example, students have the opportunity to take part in experiential lab exercises, participate in discussions, and learn from instructors and professionals.
 These learning activities can help high school students to consider if they have an interest in pursuing a major and / or career in engineering and the sciences.

 In addition to engineering, this program is also designed to help students with the college admission process.
 As a part of the program, students learn about techniques that can be utilized to prep for and take the SAT.
 There is also information shared about the college admission process that can be useful for college-bound students.